Randomly Assigned First Differences?: Introduction

-If $\Delta D_g$ and $D_{g,1}$ are correlated and researchers are not willing to assume a constant effect over time, our second recommendation is that they may estimate the treatment's effect by regressing $\Delta Y_g$ on $\Delta D_g$, controlling non-parametrically for $E(\Delta D_g|D_{g,1})$.
-If $D_{g,2}$ is randomly assigned conditional on $D_{g,1}$, a sequential-randomization assumption related to that in \cite{robins1986new}, the coefficient on $\Delta D_g$, $\beta_{D_1}$, identifies a variance-weighted average of conditional averages of the treatment effect at period two \citep{angrist1998}, and is therefore a ``weakly causal'' estimand \citep{blandhol2022tsls}.
-To estimate $\beta_{D_1}$, we follow \cite{chernozhukov2018double} and use a Double-Debiased Machine Learning (DDML) estimator.

-While we consider a two-periods OLS FD regression, our results can be extended to other regressions.
-First, as the coefficient on $\Delta D_{g,t}$ in a ``stacked'' FD regression with more than two time periods and period fixed effects is a weighted average of FD coefficients estimated on pairs of consecutive time periods \citep{angrist1998}, the issues we highlight also apply to stacked FD regressions.
-Extending the solution we propose to this case is easy: one needs to control for $E(\Delta D_{g,t}|D_{g,t-1})$ interacted with period fixed effects in the regression.
-Second, as the treatment coefficient in a two-way fixed effects (TWFE) regression is a weighted average of the treatment coefficients in first- and long-difference regressions \citep{ishimaru2022we}, the issues we highlight also apply to TWFE regressions.
-Third, as shown by \cite{de2021more}, the issues we highlight also apply to 2SLS FD regressions.
-As the reduced-form of a 2SLS is an OLS regression, our results also apply to the reduced form of 2SLS FD regressions.
-Therefore, the issues noted in this paper apply to a broad set of empirical applications: \cite{dcDH2020} show that 19\% of empirical papers published by the AER from 2010 to 2012 estimate TWFE or FD regressions, and many do so in designs where the treatment varies at baseline.
-Parallel-trends is typically not sufficient to ensure that those regressions estimate a convex combination of effects, and we show that invoking random assignment of treatment changes to justify those regressions also comes with some caveats.
-To our knowledge, our two recommendations have not been emphasized in previous econometrics literature, and are therefore not common practice among researchers using FD or TWFE regressions.
+While we consider a two-period OLS FD regression, our results can be extended to other two-way fixed effects and FD regressions.
+For instance, as the coefficient on $\Delta D_{g,t}$ in a ``stacked'' FD regression with more than two time periods and period fixed effects is a weighted average of FD coefficients estimated on pairs of consecutive time periods \citep{angrist1998}, the issues we highlight also apply to stacked FD regressions.
+Similarly, as the treatment coefficient in a two-way fixed effects (TWFE) regression is a weighted average of the treatment coefficients in first- and long-difference regressions \citep{ishimaru2022we}, the issues we highlight also apply to TWFE regressions.